digital-methods/eastasiadefensewhitepapers/crossregionalnetworks.md

 ## Republic of Korea

 North Korea is central in ROK’s defense landscape.
-This relationship characterized by its relevance within the international community.
+This can clealry be observed by looking at three out of four of the bottom right clusters, dedicated to North Korea and stability on the penisual.
+While the lower left one represents strategies involving the international community and weapons systems deemed a threat to the south, its neigbour is dedicated to civilian and bilatteral diplomatic activities such as inter-korean exchanges.The big blue cluster above is less clear, though, it involves strategic consideration and South Korea's key partners.
+Surprisingly, given the ROK's closeness to China, there are no terms found in the co-occurence matrix that indicate major consideration with regard to this rising power in its neigbourhood.

 <iframe class="scribd_iframe_embed" src="https://documents.cortext.net/eb29/eb291983ad0cb06ca75ba9afe8c3c36d/56122/maps/hn-rokutf82006_2016top150-Terms-Terms-distributionalcooc-99999-oT0.45-9999-louTrue.pdf" data-aspect-ratio="0.7068965517241379" scrolling="no" id="doc_93562" width="100%" height="600" frameborder="0"></iframe>